Ranjan Ramanayake

-Sadda Vidda Rajapakse Palanga Pathira Ambakumarage Ranjan Leo Sylvester Alfonso (born 11 March 1963) (රන්ජන් රාමනායක), popularly known as Super Star Ranjan Ramanayake, is a Sri Lankan actor, film director, singer, script writer and retired politician who appeared in a number of Sinhala language films.
+Sadda Vidda Rajapakse Palanga Pathira Ambakumarage Ranjan Leo Sylvester Alfonso (born 11 March 1963) (රන්ජන් රාමනායක), popularly known as Ranjan Ramanayake, is a Sri Lankan actor, film director, singer, scriptwriter and retired politician who appeared in a number of Sinhala language films.
 He is a former Member of the Parliament.

-He served as the State Minister of Highways and Road Development from 2018 to 2019.
+Ranjan served as the State Minister of Highways and Road Development from 2018 to 2019.
 He served as the Deputy Minister of Social Services, Welfare and Livestock Development Under Good Governance in 2015 and Deputy Minister of Social Empowerment and Welfare from 2015 to 2018.
 Ramanayake won the Sarasaviya Best Actor Award in 2006 and won the Sarasaviya Most Popular Actor Award four times.
 He has appeared in over 75 Sinhalese films in genres ranging from romance to action and comedies, starting his career appearing in theatre, stage and several television series.

 Personal life

-Ranjan was born on 11th March 1963 in Negombo, Sri Lanka.
+Ranjan was born on 11 March 1963 in Negombo, Sri Lanka.
 He is the youngest in the family of two children, son of Simon Alfonso, District Inspector at Sri Lanka Railways Department.
 He added 'Ramanayake' to his name as a reciprocation to filmmaker Somaratne Ramanayake, who helped him in establishing his film career as a lead actor.

 In August 2019, he appeared in GCE A/L exam again after 1982 to pursue his later career as lawyer.
 On 27 December 2019, he went viral in the social media as he publicised his A/L results (2S & 1F).
 Subsequently, he also qualified to study law after obtaining A pass for General English, S passes for Political Science and Communication media studies despite failing in Christianity subject.

 Cinema career

-Ramanayake's first leading role was in the commercial film Jaya Kothenada but his first film was Christhu Charithaya by Dr. Sunil Ariyaratne, which was in a crowded scene and maintained his status as a commercial film star through the 1990s.
+Ramanayake's first leading role was in the commercial film Jaya Kothenada, but his first film was Christhu Charithaya by Dr. Sunil Ariyaratne, which was in a crowded scene and maintained his status as a commercial film star through the 1990s.
 Ramanayake has occasionally branched out into more serious roles such as in Lester James Peries' Awaragira but continues to be known for his commercial roles.
 In 1998, he won the Sarasaviya Award for the Best Upcoming Actor for the film Hima Gira.
 He continued to be the Popular Actor in Sarasaviya Festival since 2002 to 2016, with a record 14 times.

-Recently, he has taken more control over his commercial film roles working as a director and screenwriter on the popular Parliament Jokes, One Shot and Leader, breaking box office records with these films and becoming one of the most successful leading actors and directors of Sinhala cinema.
+Recently, he has taken more control over his commercial film roles working as a director and screenwriter on Parliament Jokes, One Shot and Leader, breaking box office records with these films.
 Bandu Samarasinghe and Tennyson Cooray are frequent co-stars of Ramanayake.

 He has sung in several films including Jaya Kothenada, Naralowa Holman, Love in Bangkok and others.
 His song "Ran Samanala Joduwa Wage" was a well-received among other songs.

 Ramanayake has acted in a few television serials.